Jewish population by country: Remnant and vanished populations

 The above table represents Jews that number at least a few dozen per country.
-Reports exist of Jewish communities remaining in other territories in the low single digits that are on the verge of disappearing, particularly in the Islamic world, as their part and parcel of their reaction to the Israeli declaration of Independence was the Jewish-Muslim civil conflicts in most Muslim lands; these are often of historical interest as they represent the remnant of much larger Jewish populations.
+Reports exist of Jewish communities remaining in other territories in the low single digits that are on the verge of disappearing, particularly in the Islamic world, as their part and parcel of their reaction to the Israeli declaration of Independence was the Jewish persecution in most Muslim lands; these are often of historical interest as they represent the remnant of much larger Jewish populations.
 For example, Egypt had a Jewish community of 80,000 in the early 20th century that numbered fewer than 40 as of 2014, mainly because of the forced expulsion movements to Israel and other countries at that time.
 Despite a 2,000-year history of Jewish presence, there are no longer any known Jews living in Afghanistan, as its last Jewish residents Zebulon Simintov and Tova Moradi, fled the country in September and October 2021, respectively.

 In the Syrian Arab republic, another Jewish community saw mass exodus at the end of the 20th century and numbered fewer than 20 in the midst of the Syrian Civil War.
 The size of the Jewish community in Indonesia has been variously given as 65, 100, or 18 at most over the last 50 years.
 Due to the Yemenite civil war (2014–present), the Yemeni Jews have faced persecution by various radical Islamist, Jihadist organizations including Houthis, AQAP and ISIS-Yemen who have demanded they convert to Islam, pay the Jizya tax and survive or face execution.
 The Israel Defense Forces has conducted operations evacuating the population and moving them to Israel.
 On 28 March 2021, 13 Jews were forced by the Houthis to leave Yemen, leaving the last four elderly Jews in Yemen.
 According to one report there are six Jews left in Yemen: one woman, her brother, three others, and Levi Salem Marahbi (who had been imprisoned for helping smuggle a Torah scroll out of Yemen).